pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 Pytch does have a command like that block, but we have to give a bit more information: We have to say who owns the variable.
-Our `score` variable belongs to the Mole, which as we've seen, is called `self` inside its scripts.
+Our `score` variable belongs to the `Mole` sprite, which as we've seen, is called `self` inside its scripts.

 Putting this together, we want to add this line underneath the code we just wrote: